GreyGuoweiChen/VirHost/README.md

 The evidence list has 5 labels, including **pred_high_confidence**, **pred_low_confidence**, **assign**, **BLASTn**, and **unclassified**.
 The "pred" prefix represent that the prediction is made by the learning model.
 If the prediction score is hgiher than the built-in score cutoff, we regard it as a high-confidence prediction and thus give "pred_high_confidence"; otherwise, we will give "pred_low_confidence".
 The "assign" evidence means that the reference viruses in the same order with the query virus infect a specific host group.
 So we assign the host group to the virus order without prediction.

 Besides, VirHost encodes the query sequences at the protein level.
 To obtain the protein level representation, we translate the sequences into proteins by prodigal first.
 For those sequences do not encode proteins, it is challenging to generate a reliable result, and VirHost does not accept these non-coding sequences for higher confidence.
 However, for user convenience, we try to predict the host of these sequences adopting the best alignment stratedy by BLASTn.
 We aligned the query virus against our reference database, assign the host as the label of the best hit result, and give "BLASTn" evidence.
 Finally, we give the "unclassified" evidence to query viruses which do not have order information.

+### Option
+determine_order.py:
+-i: The input contig file in fasta format.
+-o: The taxonoic information of query viruses at order level (default: VH_taxa.csv).

+VirBot.py:
+-i, --input: The input contig file in fasta format.
+--taxa: The input csv file corresponding to the virus order labels of the queries (default: VH_taxa.csv).
+-o, --output: The output directory (default: VH_result).

 ### Example
 ```